GladsonNunes/Match/README.md

     docker-compose up -d
     ```

-This will create containers for the API and the SQL Server database.
+This will create containers for the API and the Oracle database.

 ## Accessing the API